Monaco: Economy

-Monaco has the world's highest GDP nominal per capita at US$185,742, GDP PPP per capita at $132,571 and GNI per capita at $183,150.
-It also has an unemployment rate of 2%, with over 48,000 workers who commute from France and Italy each day.
+Monaco has the world's highest nominal GDP per capita at US$185,742, PPP-adjusted GDP per capita at $132,571 and GNI per capita at $183,150.
+It has an unemployment rate of 2%, with over 48,000 workers who commute from France and Italy each day.
 According to the CIA World Factbook, Monaco has the world's lowest poverty rate and the highest number of millionaires and billionaires per capita in the world.
 For the fourth year in a row, Monaco in 2012 had the world's most expensive real estate market, at $58,300 per square metre.
+Although the average price went down in 2020, to an average price of $53,378 per square metre, Monaco remains one of the most expensive places in the world to buy property.
+By 2024, Monaco allows Visa-free travel from 86 countries around the world.

 The world's most expensive apartment is located in Monaco, a penthouse at the Odeon Tower valued at $335 million according to Forbes in 2016.

-One of Monaco's main sources of income is tourism.
-Each year many foreigners are attracted to its casinos and pleasant climate.
-It has also become a major banking center, holding over €100 billion worth of funds.
-Banks in Monaco specialise in providing private banking, asset and wealth management services.
-Monaco is the only place in Europe where credit card points are not redeemable.
-Hotel points are not able to be accumulated nor are transactions recorded, allowing for an increase in privacy that is sought by many of the locals.
-The principality has successfully sought to diversify its economic base into services and small, high-value-added, non-polluting industries, such as cosmetics.

 The state retains monopolies in numerous sectors, including tobacco and the postal service.
 The telephone network (Monaco Telecom) used to be fully owned by the state.
 Its monopoly now comprises only 45%, while the remaining 55% is owned by Cable & Wireless Communications (49%) and Compagnie Monégasque de Banque (6%).
 Living standards are high, roughly comparable to those in prosperous French metropolitan areas.

-Monaco is not a member of the European Union, but very closely linked via a customs union with France.
+Monaco is not a member of the European Union, but is very closely linked via a customs union with France.
 As such, its currency is the same as that of France, the euro.
-Before 2002, Monaco minted its own coins, the Monegasque franc.
+Before 2002, Monaco minted its own coinage, the Monégasque franc.
 Monaco has acquired the right to mint euro coins with Monegasque designs on its national side.

+Monaco has become a major banking centre, holding over €100 billion worth of funds.
+Banks in Monaco specialise in providing private banking, asset and wealth management services.
+The principality has successfully sought to diversify its economic base into services and small, high-value-added, non-polluting industries, such as cosmetics.

+Tourism

+One of Monaco's main sources of income is tourism.
+Each year many foreigners are attracted to its casinos and pleasant climate.
+In 2022 there were about 300,000 international tourist arrivals.
+Monaco is the only place in Europe where credit card points are not redeemable.
+Hotel points are not able to be accumulated nor are transactions recorded, allowing for an increase in privacy that is sought by many of the locals.